AWS re:Invent 2014: Something in the Cloud for Everyone

 Black-Belt Networking for the Cloud Ninja.
 This expert-level networking discussion is ideally suited for Flux7 to attend.
 Many of our cloud solutions have been focused on creating robust architectures.
 So, we are looking for this session to take our AWS networking skills to the next level.

 From One to Many: Evolving VPC Design.
-Now, this session encompasses an important part of our newly-available Cloud Attune architecture, which we addressed earlier in this blog.
+Now, this session encompasses an important part of our newly-available Cloud implementation architecture, which we addressed earlier in this blog.
 It’s a great opportunity for us to better understand the features and flexibility of Amazon VPC architectures and the complex design requirements that come along with it.
 Especially as clients are adopting this more and more.

 See How Amazon Redshift is Powering Business Intelligence in the Enterprise.
 This could be ground-breaking for us and our clients.
 It’s a great technology that’s become available at a game-changing price.
 We know some of our larger clients can take advantage of this very quickly.